tomstark99/cenm-deployment-local/README.md

-                        Runs a default deployment, following the steps from README --clean-runtime       Remove all generated runtime files --clean-certs         Remove all generated certificates --clean-artifacts     Remove all downloaded artifacts and generated certificates --deep-clean          Remove all generated service folders --clean-individual-artifacts CLEAN_INDIVIDUAL_ARTIFACTS
+                        Runs a default deployment, following the steps from README --clean-runtime       Remove all generated runtime files --clean-certs         Remove all generated certificates --clean-artifacts     Remove all downloaded artifacts --deep-clean          Remove all generated service folders --clean-individual-artifacts CLEAN_INDIVIDUAL_ARTIFACTS
                         Clean individual artifacts, use a comma separated string of artifacts to download e.g.